 Cancerous cells in the thyroid gland are called thyroid cancer.
 The thyroid gland is found at the base of the neck.
 It has a right and left lobe and is butterfly-shaped.
-The job of the thyroid gland is to use iodine to make hormones that control many vital body functions.
-Thyroid hormones are responsible for heart rate and temperature control, blood calcium levels, and metabolic function.
+The thyroid gland makes hormones that control many important body functions like:

 What is staging and how is it performed?

-Staging is a way to find out how far the cancer has spread in your body.
 Your provider will have you get a few tests to figure out the stage of your cancer.
-For thyroid cancer, these tests may be:
+For thyroid cancer, these tests may include:

 Physical Exam: This is a general exam to look at your body and to talk about past health issues.